 - While you wait for help, loosen your clothing, sit or lie down, chew a baby aspirin, if you are not allergic to it.

 - Take nitroglycerin if it has already been prescribed to you for chest pain.

 - If it’s happening to someone else and they are unconscious, give them CPR if you know how to.

 Recognizing the symptoms of a heart attack and seeking medical attention in time could save a life.
 If the heart does not receive sufficient blood for too long – usually for more than 20 minutes – damage to the heart muscle could be irreversible.13

 Remember that symptoms of a heart attack can differ from person to person.
-In women, certain symptoms last for days while some people have no symptoms at all.
-Symptoms could begin mildly and gradually intensify over several hours or even days, or they could also be sudden and intense.
+Certain symptoms are more common in women than in men.
+Certain symptoms last for days, begin mildly and gradually intensify over several hours or even days, or are sudden and intense.
 However, don’t rule out a heart problem if you don’t see these associated symptoms.
-It is still important to consult a doctor because, sometimes, classic symptoms may be absent in a heart attack, especially in women.14 Diabetics too may have no symptoms at all or very mild ones.
+Classic symptoms of heart attack may be absent in women.14 Diabetics too may have no symptoms at all or very mild ones.